 Ancestry DNA Animated TV adverts

 Toast were invited to pitch for the latest Ancestry DNA adverts.
-The idea behind the campaign was to produce a range of direct and engaging animated TV adverts that focuses specifically on what a consumer gets when they purchase the Ancestry DNA kit.
+The idea behind the campaign was to produce a range of direct and engaging animated TV adverts that focus specifically on what a consumer gets when they purchase the Ancestry DNA kit.

 Having used the product ourselves, we knew first hand that the process of using an Ancestry DNA kit couldn’t be simpler.
 This, combined with the fascinating potential to uncover where your ancestors came from, were to be at the heart of the campaign’s message.